This 1836–9 publication analyses the classical literary language of Java in the context of Sanskrit and several Pacific languages.

 Anbieter: CitiRetail, Stevenage, Vereinigtes Königreich

 Paperback.
 Zustand: new.
 Paperback.
 Wilhelm von Humboldt (17671835) was a German philologist, diplomat and philosopher.
 While Minister of Education he was responsible for reforming the Prussian education system.
 His pioneering achievements in linguistics influenced many later scholars including Chomsky.
 Written in 18303, this monumental three-volume study of Kawi, a traditional formal and literary language of Java belonging to the Austronesian language family, was published posthumously in 18369.
 The manuscript was prepared for the press by J. K. E. Buschmann, a protege of Humboldt's friend and colleague Bopp, whose work is also reissued in this series.
 Humboldt considered Kawi, which includes many Sanskrit loan-words, to be the common ancestor of all the Malayo-Polynesian languages, though this view is no longer accepted.
 Volume 2 analyses the roots and grammatical structures of Kawi as attested in religious texts and heroic epics, and provides cross-linguistic data to demonstrate its relationship with other languages of the region.
 This monumental work by the German linguist Wilhelm von Humboldt (17671835), published posthumously in 18369, analyses the classical literary language of Java.
 Volume 2 describes the roots and grammatical structures of Kawi on the basis of textual sources, and considers its relationship with other languages of the region.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Bestandsnummer des Verkäufers 9781108031547

 Anzahl: 1 verfügbar